-Although we understand that as with any new enterprise we have to be flexibile and stay open to unexpected shifts, there are a few principles that have been part of FGFC’s foundation from its inception.
-We hold these as guiding principles/values to our work:
+Since we understand that any new enterprise has to be flexible and open to unexpected shifts, there are a few principles that are foundational to FGFC from its inception.
+We hold these as core guiding principles/values:

-- Increases access to fresh, healthy and affordable food
+- Grocery store access to fresh, healthy and affordable food

-- Is a Triple Bottom Line enterprise (values well-being of people and planet as much as profit)
+- Quadruple Bottom Line enterprise (valuing the well-being of people, planet, purpose- culture/spirit- as much as profit)

-- Its leadership reflects the historical Southeast Raleigh community
+- Leadership reflecting the historical Southeast Raleigh community

-- Functions from an anti-oppression lens: we honor the gifts, talents and humanity of all people
+- Anti-oppressive framework and environment: honor the gifts, talents and humanity of all people

 Voluntary and Open Membership Cooperatives are voluntary organizations, open to all people able to use its services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.